Traumatic Brain Injury (TBI)

 The clock is ticking after your car crash.
 Often, you only have two years from the date of your accident to file a lawsuit in Indiana.
 If you miss that deadline (known as the statute of limitations) you could miss out on your only opportunity to get the compensation you deserve.

 Get the Indiana law firm that gets results.
 Contact us and schedule a free consultation with an attorney at our firm after your car accident.
-We have offices in Fort Wayne and other locations conveniently located throughout Indiana.
+We have offices in Fort Wayne, Indianapolis and other locations conveniently located throughout Indiana.
 We can also meet with you in your hospital room, your home or wherever’s convenient for you.